MatthewOates36/virtual-school-controller/README.md

 Built using rumps and py2app.

 ### Download ###
-Find and install the latest _VirtualSchoolController.zip_ from the releases section on the right sidebar.
+Download the latest _VirtualSchoolController.zip_ [here](https://github.com/MatthewOates36/virtual-school-controller/releases/download/v0.1-alpha/VirtualSchoolController.zip) or from the releases section on the right sidebar.

 ### Getting Started ###
 * Unzip the file and move _Virtual School Controller.app_ to desired location